Tyil/school-2016-2017/ewrite/ewrite-tutorial.md

 #### Set passwords
 We probably want to be able to login to the system as well.
-By default, users without passwords are disabled, so we'll need to set a password for the users we want to be able to use:
+By default, users without passwords are disabled, so you'll need to set a password for the users you want to be able to use:

 ```
 passwd root